The French IPA: 6 Hacks to Perfect Your French Pronunciation

 - Vowel sounds in English that you should never use in French

-We’re going to pull apart English diphthongs here, which are two consecutive vowel sounds that sound like one.
-Knowing the spelling of these will help train your brain not to recognize these spellings in French, and to not put a diphthong in a French pronunciation (because the French do not have them)!
+Diphthongs are two consecutive vowel sounds that sound like one.
+Knowing the spelling of these will help train your brain not to recognize these spellings in French, and to not put a diphthong in a French pronunciation (because French doesn’t have them)!

 Diphthongs are formed in one of three ways in English:

 - From two vowels next to each other, i.e. “oi” in “join” is pronounced [ɔɪ].

 - A silent “e” at the end of the word, i.e. the “i” in “five” is pronounced [aɪ].

 In French, the silent “e” does not change the vowel sound, but it may affect the consonants.
 It can soften the “g” to [ʒ] and also makes the final consonant heard, where without the “e” it would be silent.